yangniko137/Tank-Go-V5/README.md

 # Tank-Go-V5 (Table Tank)
-The project is build on Linkit-7697 and Robot-Shield-V2.0 board
+The project is build on Linkit-7697 and Robot-Shield-V2.0 boards.
+I would like to call it as "Table Tank" instead, it is very funny to play with family or friends.
   - It support LBT and Wi-Fi connections on IOS and Android of mobileibility devices to control it
   - The Robot shield is extend board with 2 of 750F capacitor as batteries and full charge by 30-40 mins
-  -
-I would like to call it as "Table Tank" instead - It is very funny to play with family or friends.
   -
 Huge Tahnks to George Chiou for his great work and contribution on Tank-Go stuffs
   - Please visit his Github to download 3D printing files https://github.com/GeorgeChiou/Robot-Shield-V2.0 and
   - the instrutions has show on his Youtube channel https://youtu.be/rpaQaJ1GmJE